mia-platform/documentation/docs/developer_guide/sdk_ios.md

 ```

 !!! tip
     Alle the CRUD methods support Apple **Codable** protocol.
 It means that you can create a model class of the collection object and implements the Codable protocol (you can refer to the [Apple Documentation](https://developer.apple.com/documentation/swift/codable) for more informations about this protocol).
 Then, passing the object type class, the returned object of the CRUD operation is not a generic **Data** object but an object of the passed type.
-The SDK perform automatically the mapping between the returned object and the Codable class.
+The SDK performs automatically the mapping between the returned object and the Codable class.

     ```
-    Swift

     let authors: [Author] = try get.sync(object: Author.self)
     ```

 Usually, to access the BaaS collections it is necessary to be logged.
 You can set the **Session Identifier** (**SID**) using the dedicated method of the CRUD.

 ```
-Swift

 crud.setSessionID(sessionID: "<YourSID>")
 ```

-It is possible also remove the SID (for example when yhe user logout).
+It is possible also remove the SID (for example when the user logout).

 ```
-Swift

 crud.resetSessionID()
 ```